 So, to help you guys remove all the confusion, I’ve compiled a list of 9 key differences between the two camera systems.

-Without any further ado, let us all enjoy the battle of PS compact camera vs mirrorless camera.
+Without any further ado, let us all enjoy the battle of point-and-shoot compact camera vs mirrorless camera.

 - 1. Lenses are Where the Differences Begin